stampit-org/stampit/docs/API.md

 If an initializer returns a non-undefined value then it becomes the factory instantiated value.

-Each function receives the following object as the second argument:
+Each function receives the first argument of the called factory function and second object argument is like this:
 ```
 {
-  instance, // The same as `this`
+  instance, // The same as `this`.
+Handy when using with the ES6 fat arrows
   stamp,    // The factory being executed at the moment
   args      // The arguments passed to the factory
 }